deangela/DM2173-Motion-Graphics-Studio-SP18/show_and_tells.md

 * You will either volunteer for or be assigned from the list below or discuss an alternate choice that is not on the list with the professor.
 * After quickly researching the choices, please post on the class main slack channel, mgs_sp18, your show and tell choice.
 First come first serve.
 * Make sure you take advantage of using the *designers + studios*  dropdown menu at the top of the [Art Of The Title](http://www.artofthetitle.com) website to do research for your show and tell.
 ALMOST all of them should be there.
 Not all of them will be there.
+* Make sure you take advantage of watching [documentaries and creative inspirations](https://www.lynda.com/Documentaries/) of motion designers and motion graphic firms by logging into [http://nyu.edu/lynda](http://nyu.edu/lynda) first.
 * Try to obtain hi-res footage if at all possible.

 There are 3 parts to this assignment: